forthy42/net2o/wiki/squid.md

 improve your chances of winning.
 You shouldn't go to “buy high, sell low”, though.

+### BitCoin is Reactionary

 But let's assume BitCoin is not a bubble going bust, but it's supposed to last (all 21 millions), and used as currency for everything by everybody.
-That means the price per coin would soar until the total market cap equals the wealth of the entire planet.
+That means the price per coin would soar until the total market cap equals the wealth of the entire planet (plus hot air for the first movers).
 BitCoin's wealth allocation is that of colonization or gold rushs: the first to arrive are the ones who get the by far largest claims.

 And that would mean all those people who were there in the early phase would be incredible rich, just by being early.
-Instead of creating most coins in the last, bit growth phase, BitCoin created them in the early phase, where it was essentially worthless and no effort needed to mine the coins.
+Instead of creating most coins in the last, big growth phase, BitCoin created them in the early phase, where it was essentially worthless and no effort needed to mine the coins.